Certificate List

 certificatemanager-uselist-advanced_list_ko

-• Issuing institution/Issuing CA: information of the institution which issued the certificate (Certificate Authority).
+• Issuing institution/Issuing CA: Information of the certificate authority.

 • If in use, it shows instance type, number, and name.

-• Domain verification information: domain verification information for issuing certificates.
+• Domain validation information: Information for domain validation when issuing certificates.

 Note